nprapps/lookatthis/README.md

 Note that `myimage.jpg` is relative to the assets directory.

+### Handling icon fonts

+The default new post template only includes commonly used icon fonts for performance.
+To use all of FontAwesome, uncomment the `@import` statement in `app.less` and comment out the custom font.
+You'll also need to comment out and uncomment the next and previous control arrow button rules later in `app.less`.

 ### Deploying a post

 When deploying a post, make sure the deploy slug is what you want it to be.
 The slug defaults to the name of the folder, but can be overridden in `posts/$SLUG/post_config.py`.
 Define the variable `DEPLOY_SLUG` to what you want the published slug to be.